CtrlMj/SelfDriving_simulation/README.md

 1. Original simulator data will be acquired
 2. A convolutional neural network is built using Keras and trained on the data
-3. The trained model is used in a server to command the simulator real-time
+3. The trained model is used in a flask server to command the simulator real-time